8th Grade Libri Aestivi

 by Anne Frank

 A thirteen-year-old Dutch-Jewish girl records her impressions of the years she and seven others spent hiding from the Nazis before they were discovered and taken to concentration camps.
-ISBN 978-0-553-29698-3
+ISBN 978-0-553-29698-3 • Also Available on Learning Ally (watch version)

 Which Way Freedom?